HP Reverb G2 — HP's Headset in the XR Marketplace [Updated 2021]

 Oculus with its headsets provides amazing casual experience and quality for the buck.
-HTC headsets are popular for their image quality and color balance.
+The HTC headsets are well known for their image quality and color balance.

-And for any business-related VR application the clear winner is Valve Index with its unparalleled tracking and accuracy.
+The user-friendliness and accuracy of Valve Index is unparalleled for VR business applications.
 Naturally, there are also mega high-end hitters like Varjo or Pimax which we will be writing about soon since the prices are unaccessible to most individuals and smaller companies.

-They decided to release a light-weight headset PC VR headset and tried to include as many great features from every leading vendor as they could.
+In collaboration with Microsoft and Valve, HP decided to release a light-weight headset PC VR headset and tried to include as many great features as they could.

-In some places they exceeded all our expectations.
-In others - not so much.
+They exceeded all our expectations in some places.
+In others, not so much.

 In this guide we’ll share everything we learned about the new headset.

 To put simply, HP Reverb G2 knocks it out of the park with its astonishing and borderline photorealistic quality of picture.

 And there are several reasons for it.

 For starters, the new HP headset sports two full RGB stripe 2160 * 2160 p LCD panels and 90 Hz frame rate.
 This resolution is currently one of the highest on the market, surpassing both Vive Cosmos (1700 * 1440 p) and Valve Index (1600 * 1440 p).

 The colors are intense and vibrant, which makes you think that the headset is actually using an OLED display.